SLKCatalystPartners/slkcatalystpartners.github.io/approach.md

         description: "Enhances salesforce performance through effective metrics and compensation plans."
       - name: "Managing the Competition"
         description: "Equips companies with strategies to manage competition and strengthen market position."
   - section: "Harness technology for advantages"
     id: "technology-strategy"
-    challenges:
-      - title: "The Problem"
-        description: "Many companies struggle to integrate technology into their strategy, missing opportunities to leverage it for competitive advantage.
+    challenge: "Many companies struggle to integrate technology into their strategy, missing opportunities to leverage it for competitive advantage.
 Without a clear approach, they risk inefficiencies, missed growth opportunities, and diminished market relevance."
-    solution:
-      - title: "The Solution"
-        description: "We offer frameworks to guide managers in aligning technology with market strategy, adopting a proactive vision for technology, and leveraging digital tools to enhance operations.
+    solution: "We offer frameworks to guide managers in aligning technology with market strategy, adopting a proactive vision for technology, and leveraging digital tools to enhance operations.
 This ensures technology becomes a central driver of sustained growth and profitability."
     frameworks:
       - name: "Integrating Technology into Market Strategy"
         description: "Aligns technology with key market strategy elements."